ouziel-slama/rollblock/docs/observability.md

 ### No Metrics Available

 If `store.metrics()` returns `None`, check:
-- You're using `MhinStoreFacade` (custom orchestrators may not have metrics)
+- You're using `SimpleStoreFacade` (custom orchestrators may not have metrics)
 - The store was initialized correctly

 ### Unexpected Health State